 2(I) The gas, solid fuel or oil service and safety inspection certificate must be current.
-All heating installations and appliances must be checked and certified safe by an appropriately qualified person at least annually and as required by law the supplier of such goods to ensure that they are 'safe' so that there is no risk of injury or death to humans or pets, or risk of damage to property.
-The regulations cover all mains voltage household electric goods including cookers, kettles, toasters, electric blankets, washing machines, immersion heaters, etc. It is generally accepted good practice that landlords will inspect appliances:
+All heating installations and appliances must be checked and certified safe by an appropriately qualified person at least annually and as required by law

 Gas, solid fuel, oil heating installations and appliances must have a current safety certificate which has been issued by an appropriately qualified person.
-Additionally current regulations require landlords to ensure landlord supplied electric appliances are certified safe.
-The regulations impose the obligation on